philipxlee/breakout/README.md

    * BadBlock: Collects all the current NormalBlocks in the scene and shuffles it.
 Then, it takes the first two blocks in the array and increases its health, thus changing its color.
    * UnbreakableBlock: Corners may switch velocities quickly to increase difficulty of predicting the ball.

-### Assignment Impressions

-It was a challenging assignment in the sense that there had to be a learning curve to learn JavaFX.
-I initially struggled with grouping too many things together.
-For instance, at the beginning, I didn't have separate classes for Ball and Paddle, but instead had all of these methods that altered their states within one class, which led to messy code.
-Refactoring and following best practices was also challenging, as I feel that a lot of coders have an idiosyncratic style of code.
-The assignment, however, was really fun and challeging, albeit implementation heavy.